olemagnusnorum/Battleship-clone/README.md

 # Battleship-clone
-A battleship clone that runs over the web with Django and React
+A socket based battleship clone writen in javascript with react and socket.io